 What are the areas of successful professional practices and what data shows evidence of improvements?
 What are the concerns with professional practices and what data shows evidence of opportunities for growth?

-2016/2017 SUCCESSES:
+2017/2018 SUCCESSES:

-The major focus of Stone Magnet Middle School's efforts last year was to build and support a foundation that focuses on the priority standards based instruction with a supporting environment.
+Over the past two years, the major focus of Stone Magnet Middle School was to create and support a foundation that emphasizes the priority standards based instruction.
 Administrative classroom walkthroughs and Instructional Rounds were conducted to gather evidence and provide feedback of successes and "missed opportunities" to support growth in this area.
-With the increase of formative observations, it became apparent that the instructional staff was indeed focusing on the rigorous intent of the content standards.
-With the use of school wide high-quality best practices (AVID, BEST, STEAM) as the "plate on which their context was served", the transition to ambitious standards-based instruction was seamless.
+With the increase of formative observations, it became apparent that the instructional staff were not teaching and exploring the standards to their intended levels of rigor and student engagement.